 Before he entered the dead-end street, he had been running for his life in the narrow twisting alleyways of the old city.
 The sand-coloured mud-brick houses with balconies, latticed windows and flat roofs, one tucked up against another, funneling him to his predicament.

 It was hard to imagine - as he saw the looming wall at the end, with a crowd bent on murder at his heels - that he had just run past children playing soccer, skillfully maneuvering the ball around brightly but modestly dressed women cheerfully out on their daily errands.

 He had to think!
 Everything was happening too fast.
 He quickly understood that his only hope was to jump up and over the wall blocking his escape.
 It was too high, but maybe he could leap high enough to grab the protruding ledge and drag himself over.

 Sweaty hands managed to grasp the ledge and hold on.
 He pulled himself almost to the level of his chest.
-Then, the edge collapse and so did he.
-He pressed a cheek against the abrasive wall and clawed with bleeding fingertips into the hardened grainy mud seeking to defy gravity as he slid down, hitting the ground hard in a kneeling position, his knees absorbing most of the impact.
+Then, the edge collapsed and so did he.
+He pressed a cheek against the abrasive wall and clawed with bleeding fingertips into the hardened grainy mud, seeking to defy gravity as he slid down, hitting the ground hard in a kneeling position, his knees absorbing most of the impact.

-Behind the fists, flared nostrils filled with dust and mouths agape screaming obscenities like "kill the motherfucker who does not believe in god", peppered with the pernicious and pervasive Allahu Akbar (God is Great).
-With every shriek, spit sprayed out: saliva mixed with dust and dirt landing on many a long disheveled beard.
+Behind the fists, flared nostrils filled with dust and mouths agape screamed obscenities like "Kill the motherfucker who does not believe in God!", peppered with the pernicious and pervasive, "Allahu Akbar!"
+(God is Great!)
+With every shriek, spit sprayed out: saliva mixed with dust and dirt landing on many a long, disheveled beard.

 A knife stabbed at his neck, but only cut his hand when he brushed it aside.